dedx-erpa/dedx/README.md

 --zt= target z
 --zc= for compound targets, a comma separated z for individual components.
 --wc= for compund targets, a comma separated weights of components by number.
 --fc= if zc & wc are not given, fc is the chemical formula of the compound.
+      e.g., Al2O3 for aluminum oxide.
 --d=  target density in g/cc
 --t=  target temperature in eV
 --od= output directory